The best things to do in east London

 What is it?
 An eclectic shopping street and market which runs between London Fields and the Regent’s Canal.

 Why go?
 Broadway Market continues to thrive following its clever makeover nearly 15 years ago.
 A bustling hub for the Hackney hipsters and East End creatives who have settled down and started families, it welcomes around 135 stalls selling a fabulous array of fresh produce, vintage clothes, flowers, coffee, books and groceries.
-There’s also plenty of delectable street food too, including a modern cult classic: the Yorkshire Burrito.

 What is it?
 A leafy sanctuary and garden on an old railway line.